JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 Recently I developed a [C++ backtesting engine framework](https://github.com/JohnDCode/JDA-Backtesting-Engine-Publish) to simulate the performance of trading strategies with historical data.

+The source for this project is available [here](https://github.com/JohnDCode/Backtesting-Engine).

 ### What is a Backtesting Engine?